gil6464/Ticket-Manager/README.md

 - Your project will be graded by the number of automatic tests you pass
 - Visual creativity, use css to make this app look awesome 💅🏿
 - Code quality: Variable naming, meaningful comments, logic separation into functions
-- Git usage: commit messages, and overall git usage flow
+- Git usage: commit messages, and overall git usage flow -->

+This is my Ticket Manager app! 🥁📜
+You can visit in : https://ticket-manager-gil.herokuapp.com/
+I added the feature of done/undone ticket.
+Enjoy 😁